Essential Oil Substitution Chart for Blends & Recipes

 The first thing you need to figure out when making an oil substitution is if you are blending for aroma (scent) or therapeutic (healing) value.
 Why does this matter?
 Well, they are two different outcomes for making a blend.

-If making a blend for aromatic purposes, the aroma is very important and substitutions will need to be from similar aromas.
+- If making a blend for aromatic purposes, the fragrance is very important and substitutions will need to be from similar aromas.

 No matter what type of blending you are doing, always be aware of the safety concerns of each oil in the blend and any contraindications.
 Also, keep in mind that no two oils are the same, each offers unique qualities.